 Currently, I’m reading Strength to Love by Martin Luther King.
 Each Martin Luther King Day and Black History Month, we share the best of King’s writings in quotation marks.
 But to read these giant “nuggets of wisdom” in the original context of his sermons is truly beautiful.
 The level of strength Dr. King not only possessed to love a broken, unlovable world but also exercised in the face of enormous hate is available to us all.
 If only we would accept it...

-Lastly [but certainly not least], if I could interview one Person of Color about loving the unlovable, it would be Ruby Bridges.
-The story of a young Ruby Bridges “praying for enemies” as she walked into a Mississippi school every morning brings me to tears every. single. time.
+Lastly [but certainly not least], if I could interview one Person of Color about loving the unlovable, it would have to be Ruby Bridges.
+The story of a young Ruby Bridges praying for her enemies as she walked into a Mississippi elementary school every morning brings me to tears every. single. time.
 I revisit her story.
 If I could contribute anything at all on this last day of Black History Month, it would be this prayer…

 Lord, thank you for sending us strong, beautiful, brave “People of Color” to share your love with a watching world.
 Help us to remember our differences are to be celebrated and not despised.
 Help us to stand united and undeterred against the common enemy of our souls.
 Finally, help us release a collective sigh of radical love for one another during this month, and every month, hereafter.

 HOPE in [and for] this world is found in the love of Jesus Christ.